MicrosoftDocs/win32/desktop-src/accessibility-appdev.md

 ---
-Description: Overview of the Windows accessibility features you can incorporate as you build your application.
+Description: Overview of the Windows accessibility features you can incorporate when building your application.
-title: Developing accessible Windows applications ms.topic: article ms.date: 04/18/2019
+title: Developing accessible applications for Windows ms.topic: article ms.date: 04/18/2019
 ---